Any links to Amazon are affiliate links.

 Your child might be ready to drop the morning nap if:

 - The morning nap goes well but the afternoon nap does not.
-He will not sleep well during that afternoon nap, if he sleeps at all.
+He will not sleep well during that second nap, if he sleeps at all.
 His afternoon nap might be turning into a cat nap instead of a regular nap.

 - Your child is in the correct age range for dropping the nap.